-Proposed Work: The MPO planning staff will complete work/research as they are deemed necessary for transportation planning projects.
+Proposed Work: MPO staff will prepare an MPO area electric vehicle charging infrastructure deployment plan in order to prepare for the use of electric vehicles in the area in the amount of \$125,000.
+The MPO planning staff will complete work/research as they are deemed necessary for transportation planning projects.
 MPO staff will attend training, workshops, and conferences as needed.
 MPO staff will become familiar with all federal government resources and publications regarding climate change and greenhouse gas emissions.
 All MPO staff will become familiar with climate change and greenhouse gas emissions to be able to communicate effectively with a diverse group of interests.

-Products: Climate change and greenhouse gas emissions projects as needed.
+Products: An MPO area electric vehicle charging infrastructure deployment plan.
+Climate change and greenhouse gas emissions projects as needed.